Harmoniker1/Raspy-Arch/README.md

 # Raspy-Arch

 An individual arch project using [Raspy control](https://github.com/ArkciaDragone/Raspy).
+Use it to quickly generate useful structures or beautiful architectures in Minecraft!

 ## Developing Environment

 Python 3.7.3 (64-bit)

+Visual Studio Code 1.38.1

+## Running

+1. Startup a local Minecraft server and Minecraft 1.12.2.

+2. Enter multiplayer mode and select your server.

+3. Double-click on any of the files in the arch folder to start generating!
+A channel between the program and Minecraft will automatically be set up.

 ## Important Note